openflighthpc/build.openflighthpc.org/docs/source/environment/openflighthpc-manage-reference.rst

 To display the scripts that can be run with Manage, run script list::

     [root@myhost ~]# flight manage script list

+    Listing all flight scripts in '/opt/service/scripts':
     anotherscript/run.bash - A super slow script
     configure-a-thing/configureitall.bash - Install a package that's critical testscript1/bar.bash - Touch a file in /tmp/

+    Listing all flight scripts in '/opt/service/nodescripts/myhostscripts':
+    justforthisnode - This script will only be available for this node

+.. note:: Flight Manage checks for a ``nodescripts`` directory, allowing for node-specific scripts to be put in place without becoming available to all nodes.

 View Script History
 ^^^^^^^^^^^^^^^^^^^